Feature #156

 So I think it's simply out of scope, keep it simple.

-Updated by Nate Lager about 2 years ago
+Updated by Nate Lager over 2 years ago

 Josip Almasi wrote: